koszeggy/KGySoft.Drawing.Tools/README.md

 2. Open the folder with the extracted content.
 You will find three folders there:
   - `NET35` contains the .NET 3.5 version.
 Compatible with all Visual Studio versions starting with Visual Studio 2008.
   - `NET40` contains the .NET 4.0 version.
 You cannot use this one for Visual Studio 2008.
   - `NET45` contains the .NET 4.5 version.
-You cannot use this one for Windows XP, Visual Studio 2008 and 2010.
+You cannot use this one for Windows XP and Visual Studio 2008/2010.
 3. Execute `KGySoft.Drawing.ImagingTools.exe` from one of the folders listed above.
 Click the _Manage Debugger Visualizer Installations..._ button (the gear icon) on the toolbar.

 ![Select Install](https://kgysoft.net/images/InstallSelectMenu.png)